UcarLab/CMVerify/README.md

     # Display the first 5 rows of the cell type fractions
     print(fractions_df.head())

+## 4b.
+Append Ground Truth CMV Status (Optional)

+If you have true CMV status in a separate metadata file (not in adata.obs), you can use the append_status function to match and append it to the prediction output.

+    from cmverify import append_status

+    # Add true labels to predictions
+    updated_predictions = append_status(results, cmv_metadata_df, patient_col='patientID', cmv_col='CMV')

 ### 5. Visualize Longitudinal Predictions

 You can visualize longitudinal CMV prediction probabilities across timepoints using the `visualize` function.